sudha-challa/OpenAIchatbot/README.md

 <h1>OpenAI API ChatBot</h1>

-This is the code for basic implementation of a chatbot using Tkinter and the OpenAI  **Generative Pre-Trained Transformer** model.Here I have explained the code in detail by dividing into parts.
+This is the code for basic implementation of a chatbot using Tkinter and the OpenAI  **Generative Pre-Trained Transformer** model.Here I have explained the code in detail by dividing into parts. <br>

 Let's know about how each part acts as....